Lepidoptera: Phylogeny

 Lepidoptera and Trichoptera (caddisflies) are sister groups, sharing many similarities that are lacking in others; for example the females of both orders are heterogametic, meaning they have two different sex chromosomes, whereas in most species the males are heterogametic and the females have two identical sex chromosomes.
 The adults in both orders display a particular wing venation pattern on their forewings.
 The larvae in the two orders have mouth structures and glands with which they make and manipulate silk.
 Willi Hennig grouped the two orders into the superorder Amphiesmenoptera; together they are sister to the extinct order Tarachoptera.
 Lepidoptera descend from a diurnal moth-like common ancestor that either fed on dead or living plants.

-The cladogram, based on a 2008 DNA and protein analysis, shows the order as a clade, sister to the Trichoptera, and more distantly related to the Diptera (true flies) and Mecoptera (scorpionflies).
+The cladogram, based on molecular analysis, shows the order as a clade, sister to the Trichoptera, and more distantly related to the Diptera (true flies) and Mecoptera (scorpionflies).

+The internal phylogeny of Lepidoptera is still being resolved.
+While many large clades have been established, interfamilial and superfamilial relationships are poorly understood.
+A large scale study by Regier et al. attempts to resolve these relationships using three different analysis methods, which is shown in the following cladogram.

 Micropterigidae, Agathiphagidae and Heterobathmiidae are the oldest and most basal lineages of Lepidoptera.
 The adults of these families do not have the curled tongue or proboscis, that are found in most members of the order, but instead have chewing mandibles adapted for a special diet.
 Micropterigidae larvae feed on leaves, fungi, or liverworts (much like the Trichoptera).
 Adult Micropterigidae chew the pollen or spores of ferns.
 In the Agathiphagidae, larvae live inside kauri pines and feed on seeds.
 In Heterobathmiidae the larvae feed on the leaves of Nothofagus, the southern beech tree.
 These families also have mandibles in the pupal stage, which help the pupa emerge from the seed or cocoon after metamorphosis.